Dundalk F.C.: Kit history

-The earliest photographic record of the team in 'away' colours comes from the 1928–29 season.
-For their first visit to play Fordsons after adopting white shirts, Dundalk were obliged to wear borrowed shirts with their own blue shorts and black socks, as the home side also wore white shirts.
-For the next two seasons, they wore their old black and amber-striped shirts when travelling to face teams wearing white.

 The club did not have an official away kit until 1977–78.
-In the interim, red shirts were worn if change colours were needed.
-An all-red kit was produced for the Cup Winners' Cup tie away to Hajduk Split in 1977 and this became the away kit for domestic games that season.
+That season, an all-red kit was produced for the Cup Winners' Cup tie away to Hajduk Split and this became the away kit for domestic games.
 An all-red away kit was worn against Tottenham Hotspur in 1981 but otherwise official away colours were not required again until the 1990–91 season, when all-red was again adopted.
 Since then, away kits have usually been based on red or black.
 The club has twice introduced away colours that pay homage to its G.N.R. roots—in 2016 and again in 2021.